 Error message: It seems your Twitter account is currently locked.
 Please login to Twitter to unlock your account.

-Sometimes, Twitter might consider your activity on the platform as spam/malicious, and thus blocks your account.
-Login to Twitter and unlock the account, or contact the Twitter help center.
+Solution: Sometimes, Twitter might consider your activity on the platform as spam/malicious, and thus blocks your account.
+Log into your Twitter and unlock the account, or contact the Twitter help center.

 5. Image size